ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting-symphony.md

 You didn't provide the correct GitHub token, or you didn't provide a GitHub token altogether.
 {: tsCauses}

-Provide a [GitHub token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token){: external} and check to see whether the correct GitHub token has been provided in the `github_token` parameter in the created workspace API.
+Provide a [GitHub token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token){: external} and check to see whether the correct GitHub token is provided in the `github_token` parameter in the created workspace API.
 {: tsResolve}

 ## Why is IBM Cloud Schematics not able to clone the public GitHub repo?